PINCHED NERVE IN THE NECK

 Why It Works

-By freeing up space around the spinal nerves, a laminectomy decreases the nerve compression, often resulting in significant pain relief.
+By freeing up space around the spinal nerves, a laminectomy decreases nerve compression, often resulting in significant pain relief.
 This can be particularly beneficial if the nerve impingement is due to spinal conditions like:

 - Herniated Discs: Swollen or displaced discs that protrude into the spinal canal.